London Mulls Making Landlords Pay For Parties

 Coun.
 Gordie Whitlock owns rental properties and agreed with DesRoches.“If you have a consistent collection policy with a consistent cut off time as to when the final notice is given after there is no attempt to pay, then there is no need for the landlord to be involved whatsoever,” said Whitlock.

 Why the city doesn’t consider a more aggressive policy with respect to it’s unpaid bills is a head scratcher.
 Why the 1.3 million dollars in unpaid bills even occurred in the first place is interesting.
 The city of Summerside services 6950 customers.
 It’s reasonable to expect this utility to manage its accounts better.
 That’s their job!
 If they can’t wrap their heads around it, as a municipality supported for profit organization, how do they expect the small city’s 225 private landlords to be any better?
 Why should the city’s landlords accept this?
 How would the city’s landlords manage this any better?
 Are they to open their mail?
 How would landlords manage this as a new issue?
 Is not paying your electrical bill immediate grounds for an eviction?
 How many chances would someone get to settle up their electricity bill?
 This seems like a remarkably short sighted, objective ignoring, illogical, precedent setting idea.
 Utilities can and do ask for deposits in advance, engage collection agencies, cut off service and sue the tenants.
+To get the best Alberta electricity rates give us a call to learn how we can help.
 Landlords have to wait until the tenants move out and then initiate a small claims suit at their own expense.
 What this whole idea represents is a desire to see electrical utility delinquencies at zero, improving the cash position of the municipality, at the overall expense of the landlord.

 Time to go back to the well, city councillors.